shekharsorot/aks-labs-fork/workshops/getting-started-with-aks/workshop.md

  / Running ..
 ```

-Once complete you will see the full output of your cluster configuraiton in the terminal.
+Once complete you will see the full output of your cluster configuration in the terminal.
 The key property to view is the `agentPoolProfiles` count property.

 ```bash
 az aks show -g <resource-group> -n <aks-cluster-name> --query "agentPoolProfiles[].count"